 A 1979 study documented the presence of Johne's disease in 5 of 10 dairy herds tested at Point Reyes National Seashore (PRNS) (Riemann et al.).
 The disease has been documented in tule elk at Tomales Point Elk Reserve during the course of several studies since 1980 (Jessup et al. 1981, Manning et al. 2003, Cobb 2010).
 Johne's disease has been detected in axis and fallow deer at Point Reyes (Riemann et al. 1979), and several studies have documented Johne's in North American deer species, suggesting that black-tail deer at Point Reyes are potential carriers of the disease.

-To better inform the Ranch Comprehensive Management Plan (Ranch CMP), park staff has been working in collaboration with the Johne's Testing Center (JTC) at the University of Wisconsin and collecting elk fecal samples for Johne's disease testing from the Drakes Beach and Limantour herds since May of 2014.
-As of March 22, 2016 we have collected 547 fecal samples and have received results on 487 samples.
-(Samples take eight weeks to culture, so results on the additional 60 samples are pending.)
-Three bull elk from the Drakes Beach herd tested positive for the bacterium that causes Johne's disease from the November 2015 fecal collections; all other samples were negative.
+To better inform ongoing tule elk management, park staff have worked in collaboration with the Johne's Testing Center (JTC) at the University of Wisconsin to test elk fecal samples from the Drakes Beach and Limantour tule elk herds beginning in 2014.
+A small number of bull elk from the Drakes Beach herd tested positive for the bacterium that causes Johne's disease, while all other samples were negative.

 Johne's disease is a difficult pathogen to test for and false negative results in fecal samples are not uncommon.
-Between October 2015 and March 2016, 27 elk were collected from the Drakes Beach and Limantour herds and taken to the California Animal Health and Food Safety (CAHFS) Laboratory at UC Davis for full necropsy and higher sensitivity Johne's testing.
-For each animal, CAHFS sent up to twelve tissue samples and one fecal sample to the JTC for Johne's disease testing through a culture method of detection.
-As of March 22, 2016 we have received all results on the Drakes Beach herd and no results from the Limantour herd.
-Two bulls from the Drakes Beach herd tested positive for the presence of the bacterium that cause Johne's disease.
-The tests were confirmed through a genetic analysis.
-We may be able to better understand the origin of Johne's disease in the Drakes Beach herd by comparing the genetics of the bacteria found in the bull elk with those found in the elk at Tomales Point.
-Over the course of the next year, we will continue to monitor for the presence of Johne's disease in the Drake Beach herd through regular fecal collections and necropsies of any freshly discovered elk carcasses.
+Beginning in 2015, elk were collected from the Drakes Beach and Limantour herds and taken to the California Animal Health and Food Safety (CAHFS) Laboratory at UC Davis for full necropsy and higher sensitivity Johne's testing.
+For each animal, CAHFS sent tissue and fecal samples to the JTC for testing through a culture method of detection.
+A small number of bull elk from the Drakes Beach herd tested positive for the presence of the bacterium that causes Johne's disease.

 Cobb, M.A.
 2010.
 Spatial Ecology and Population Dynamics of Tule Elk (Cervus elaphus nannodes) at Point Reyes National Seashore, California.
 University of California, Berkeley.
 Available at http://escholarship.org/uc/item/2wt3h3rc (accessed on 30 January 2016).